maubanel/GMS2-Helper-Packages/bouncing-ball/README.md

 ##### `Step 9.`\|`PCKGS`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
 Notice that the balls all have the same weight but do bounce correctly.
+The yellow balls were marked with `false` so they leave the room and don't bounce off the sides.

 https://user-images.githubusercontent.com/5504953/230612785-31c7829a-acee-4686-95ae-ccabfe87c667.mp4